Beyond Transcription: How a Meta-Aware ASR Model Delivers Words, Emotion, and Intent in 200ms

 1. English acoustic training data dominance.
 The acoustic model was trained on significantly more English data than any other language.
 This means the English acoustic scores are already well-calibrated -- the greedy decoder makes good choices because the model is confident and usually right.
 For Spanish and German, the acoustic model is less certain, creating more room for the LM to help.

 2. Morphological complexity.
-Spanish verb conjugations and German compound words create more acoustically ambiguous token sequences. "trabajamos" (we work) vs "trabaja más" (work more) are nearly identical acoustically but very different linguistically.
+Spanish verb conjugations, German compound words, and Hindi's agglutinative morphology all create acoustically ambiguous token sequences.
 The LM's n-gram statistics help the decoder navigate these ambiguities.

 3. Insertion-deletion tradeoff.
 For English, the LM introduces extra insertions (+14 words, from 22 to 36) while only modestly reducing substitutions (-11, from 76 to 65).
 For German, the LM's insertion increase (+43) is more than compensated by a massive deletion decrease (-55, from 93 to 38).
-The LM is recovering dropped words -- a net positive.
+For Hindi, substitution reduction is the main lever (-959 substitutions, the largest absolute improvement across all languages).

 How the Language Model Changes Error Distribution